Positive equilibria in mass action networks: geometry and bounds

 \section{Introduction}

-Often motivated by problems in systems biology, the question of when chemical reaction networks (CRNs) admit multiple equilibria, and if so how many, has been studied extensively from a number of perspectives.
+Often motivated by problems in systems biology, the question of when chemical reaction networks (CRNs) admit multiple equilibria, and if so how many, has been studied extensively.
 For example: there are many results giving necessary conditions for multistationarity; some results with sufficient conditions for multistationarity; results providing explicit bounds on the number of equilibria; results on bifurcations leading to multistationarity; and results on properties of the parameter set for multistationarity.
-Much of the work focusses on CRNs with mass action kinetics ({\em mass action networks} for short), and this is the setting of this work.
+Much of the work focuses on CRNs with mass action kinetics ({\em mass action networks} for short), and this is the setting of this work.
 A small selection of references on counting equilibria, both in mass action networks and networks with other kinetics, includes: classical early work \cite{hornjackson,Feinberg1995class}; a survey on conditions for multistationarity \cite{joshi-shiu-III}; papers on injectivity-based approaches to multistationarity \cite{craciun,banajicraciun2,feliuwiufSIADS2013,MR12,Muller2015injectivity,shinarfeinbergconcord1}; papers on parameter regions for multistationarity \cite{conradi2019total,Conradi.2016aa,Telek2023}; and papers on systems with special properties \cite{Wang.2008aa,Millan2012toricsteadystates,Tang2020MultistabilityOS,hernandez2023independent,Craciun2009toric,CraciunHeltonWilliams}.

 Underlying questions about multistationarity are a deeper set of questions about the geometry of the positive equilibrium set of a mass action network.
 In particular, what can we infer about this geometry based on the number of species, the number of reactions, the rank of the network, the configuration of its sources, the way that it ``factors'' over various partitions, and other purely combinatorial properties of the network?
-In this paper, we derive bounds on the number of positive nondegenerate equilibria and show that easily computed combinatorial properties of a network can be used to infer toricity or local toricity of the equilibrium set.
+In this paper, we derive bounds on the number of positive nondegenerate equilibria and show that easily computed combinatorial properties of a network can be used to infer and characterise toricity or local toricity of the equilibrium set.
 On the way to these results we explore partitions of a network, defined in a natural way, and how properties of the equilibrium set of a network relate to the way it factors over various partitions.
 We remark that the main construction in \cite{regensburger:gale}, and several consequences presented by the authors, are closely related to some of the results we present here.